murthy1811/milestone-project-1/README.md

 # COVID-19 Vaccine

-This static website, for local district government bosy is currently designed for giving out information about COVID-19 vaccine and registration for the users who want to take the Vaccine.
+This static website, for local district government body is currently designed for giving out information about COVID-19 vaccine and registration for the users who want to take the Vaccine.
 Target audience are all the users ( aged above 18) who wish to vaccinate themselves and their loved ones.

 This project should guide the user on his/her concerns about the vaccine and information on the locations where one can get vaccinated and ways to reach the authorities.